-Unidos para protestar pacíficamente para hacer cumplir las 36 resoluciones de la ONU para descolonizar a PR, porque el que coloniza no cree en la justicia para todos (PR & NYC) / United to peacefully protest for compliance to 36 UN resolutions for PR decolonization, because he who colonizes doesn’t believe in justice for all.
+Unidos para protestar pacíficamente para hacer cumplir las 36 resoluciones de la ONU para descolonizar a PR.
+El que coloniza no cree en la justicia para todos (PR & NYC) / United to peacefully protest for compliance to 36 UN resolutions for PR decolonization.
+He who colonizes doesn’t believe in justice for all.
 Facebook: UnTsunamiPR

 Buscar este blog

 United States’ contradictions of actions and words

 Dr. Martin Luther King spoke about the War in Vietnam.Press on the above link to read what he said at a New York City church.He was painfully detailed in the United States (US) government’s contradictions of what it does, and the ideals it says it represents.

 Was the US policy so much different than what led her in 1898 to acquire colonies of her own?Is her policy so different today in her decision to intervene militarily around the world?
 Do the people consider enemies of the US have justifiable reasons to hate her, or are their hate irrational?

 To the question, “Do we now have a democracy?”
 Benjamin Franklyn answered, “Yes, if we are able to keep it!”